This is a handsome, very rare, vintage 1978, men's HMT DEVANAGARI Hindi numbers wristwatch in excellent condition!

-It features a 34.7 mm brightly polished all stainless steel case, excluding crown and lugs, that surrounds a repainted deep black dial complimented by luminous silver hour and minute hands, silver sweep second hand, and olive green Hindi numbers and outer chapter.
+It features a 34.7 mm brightly polished all stainless steel case, excluding crown and lugs, that surrounds a repainted soft yellow dial complimented by luminous silver hour and minute hands, red sweep second hands, and black Hindi numbers and outer chapter.

 Finally, to complete the restoration, the 17 jewel, manual wind, para shock movement has been cleaned & serviced and is keeping excellent time.

-This beautiful timepiece features a screw-down back and has been fitted with a new black, man-made leather, stitched strap with stainless buckle that suits it perfectly.
+This beautiful timepiece features a screw-down back and has been fitted with a new black, genuine leather, stitched strap with stainless buckle that suits it perfectly.

 ABOUT THE BRAND: